NickRbk/D-D-RPG/README.md

 Hero start game from _**Level 1**_ with 10XP and can improve himself up to _**Level 10**_.

-In one move character can do one acton, which chosen from set of actions for particular hero.
+In one move character can do one action, which chosen from set of actions for particular hero.

 The team will be fight against monsters in some fabulous location.